communitiesuk/funding-service-design-assessment/README.md

 ### Install dependencies

-From the top-level directory enter the command to install pip and the dependencies of the project
+From the top-level directory enter the command to install flask, pip and the dependencies of the project

+    pip install Flask

     python3 -m pip install --upgrade pip && pip install -r requirements-dev.txt